Table of Contents

 They took it all on the chin

 The faces of healthcare were hit badly.
-Here are the stats: As of 08 April 2021, over 3600 US healthcare workers had died in COVID’s first year.
+Here are the stats: On April 2021 alone, over 3600 US healthcare workers had died in COVID’s first year.
 Nurses and support staff accounted for most of the deaths, more than 50% were below the age of 60, and a majority were people of color.

 And served a brand of justice that was blind (to racial or social differences)

 A study confirms that the number of frontline healthcare folks, who tested positive for COVID19, was eleven times higher than the general population.
 Like, true heroes, they pushed forward—not just relentlessly but selflessly, ignoring differences of race, geography, and background.

 An investigation by Harvard Medical School discovered that workers of color had shown a greater propensity to care for COVID-19 patients, despite being nearly twice as susceptible to contacting the coronavirus due to the vulnerable communications they come from.
 In fact, immigrants made up nearly a fifth of healthcare’s ‘Fightback Force.’

 They didn't let us down.
 Time to return the sentiment.